converged-computing/metrics-operator-experiments/aws/spot-instances/run1/test/README.md

 ## Notes from V

-It would be ideal to not have to manually disable hyper-threading.
-I've [posted to AWS about this]() and am aware eksctl can run a step at boot (that might be useful for a future experiment setup).
+- It would be ideal to not have to manually disable hyper-threading.
+I've [posted to AWS about this](https://github.com/aws/containers-roadmap/issues/2225) and am aware eksctl can run a step at boot (that might be useful for a future experiment setup).
 I also think we would be better off having one node that is explicitly for operators.
 E.g., if we lose our spot instance that has the operators installed, we have to re-install (and that's not great).
 That will add additional complexity, but if/when we go that route we will need to:
+- I think as we increase the size of a spot job, there will be a higher chance of failure (since one job == failure).
+E.g., 4 spot nodes are more likely to be successful than 8.

 ## Experiment Plan